 Dedicated volunteers ensure that United Way partner agencies and programs are sound, effective and worthy of your support.
 Every year volunteer members of United Way’s Program Accountability Review teams conduct on-site agency visits, assess client demographics and outcomes, analyze financial statements and evaluate overall agency and program effectiveness.

-United Way – Endowment and Legacy Fund – Ensures long-term sustainability of funding for agency programs.
+United Way of San Antonio and Bexar County Endowment and Legacy Fund – Insures long-term sustainability of funding for agency programs.

 United Way – Successful Students – Helps students stay in school and graduate.